 where $\vb*{R}$ is the vector spanning the QW plane over the horizontal cross-section $S$ of the resonator, $z_\mathrm{QW}$ is the position of the QW along the vertical axis and $E_m(\vb*{R})$ is the electric field distribution for the $m$th optical mode at the QW plane.
-The optical mode profile enters the overlap integral as in the strong coupling regime the exciton density is dictated by the cavity field profile.
+In the strong coupling regime the optical mode enters the overlap integral as the exciton density is dictated by the cavity field profile \cite{Panzarini1999}.
 We now evaluate Eq.~\eqref{eq:approxGxm} for the three microresonator geometries presented in Fig.~\ref{fig:threeExamples}: disk (a), ring (b) and pillar (c) microresonators.
-For each cavity architecture, Fig.~\ref{fig:threeExamples} shows representative profiles of the optical and strain fields presenting a near-optimal overlap.
-We could find analytical expressions for the mode envelopes and show that Eq.~\eqref{eq:approxGxm} can be recast as $\hbar g^{(n,m)}_{xm}=(a_e-a_h)(x_{\mathrm{ZPF}}k_m) \mathcal{I}_g \eta_{S}$ where $x_{\mathrm{ZPF}}$ is the zero-point fluctuation amplitude, $k_m$ is the phonon wave vector, $\mathcal{I}_g$ is a geometric overlap integral and $\eta_{S}$ is the ratio between the peak value of the strain in the QW plane and its maximum (hence $\eta_S<1$).
+For each architecture, Fig.~\ref{fig:threeExamples} shows representative profiles of the optical and strain fields presenting a near-optimal overlap.
+We could find analytical expressions for the mode envelopes and recast Eq.~\eqref{eq:approxGxm} as $\hbar g^{(n,m)}_{xm}=(a_e-a_h)(x_{\mathrm{ZPF}}k_m) \mathcal{I}_g \eta_{S}$ where $x_{\mathrm{ZPF}}$ is the zero-point fluctuation amplitude, $k_m$ is the phonon wave-vector, $\mathcal{I}_g$ is a geometric overlap integral and $\eta_{S}$ is the ratio between the peak value of the strain in the QW plane and its maximum (hence $\eta_S<1$).
 As $|a_e-a_h|\approx \SI{9.7}{\eV}$ for GaAs~\cite{Piermarocchi1996}, we expect $g_{xm}$ to be larger than $g_{cm}$, sharing a similar expression but a prefactor proportional to $\hbar\omega_c$~\cite{Baker2014,Anguiano2018}.

 In \cite{Note1}, we compute $\mathcal{I}_g$ for any radial breathing mode (RBM) and any whispering gallery mode (WGM) for resonators (a,b), while for the fundamental optical and longitudinal breathing mode of (c) we find